framirez109/Data_4319/Supervised Learning/README.md

 The goal of Supervised learning is to use our model to learn some function that uses x to approximate y.
 There are typically two types of supervised learning: Regression and Classification models.

 Regression Models deal with continious variable.
-Examples include predicting the number of sales of a product or predicting the future asset like a home
+A typical task is to predict a target numberic value given a set of features called predictors.
+In machine learning, an attribute is a data type(e.g "mileage") while a feature generally means an attribute  plus its value.

 Classification models deal with catergorical variables.
 In this model our y-values consit of labels that assign each instance of x to a particular category.